 The Company follows guidance on the consolidation of VIEs that requires companies to utilize a qualitative approach to determine whether it is the primary beneficiary of a VIE.
-See Note 2 to the accompanying consolidated financial statements for information on how the Company determines VIEs and its treatment.
+See Note 2 - "Basis of Presentation and Summary of Significant Accounting Policies - Variable Interest Entities" to the accompanying consolidated financial statements for information on how the Company determines VIEs and its treatment.

-The following table includes assets that can only be used to settle the liabilities of APC and the creditors of APC have no recourse to the Company.
-These assets and liabilities, with the exception of the investment in a privately held entity and amounts due to affiliate, which are eliminated upon consolidation with NMM, are included in the accompanying consolidated balance sheets (in thousands).
+The following table includes assets that can only be used to settle the liabilities of APC and its VIEs, including Alpha Care and Accountable Health Care, and to which the creditors of ApolloMed have no recourse, and liabilities to which the creditors of APC, including Alpha Care and Accountable Health Care, have no recourse to the general credit of ApolloMed, as the primary beneficiary of the VIEs.
+These assets and liabilities, with the exception of the investment in a privately held entity that does not report net asset value per share and amounts due to affiliates, which are eliminated upon consolidation with NMM, are included in the accompanying consolidated balance sheets (in thousands).
+The assets and liabilities of the Company's other consolidated VIEs were not considered significant.